Donnie Neuenberger: Nationwide Series

 Neuenberger made his Busch Series debut at Lowe's Motor Speedway in fall 2002.
 With his alma mater, the University of Maryland, College Park on the No. 77 Moy Racing Ford, he started in 41st and finished 26th.

 Neuenberger was then able to run more races in 2003, as most of his NASCAR Craftsman Truck Series schedule emptied out.
 Driving Moy Racing and Means Racing (No. 52), he improved on his debut with a twentieth place finish in the season opener at Daytona.
 He was 21st at Talladega, 42nd at Dover, and thirtieth at Daytona in the July race for Moy.
 In two races for Means Racing, he finished 41st at Texas and 36th at Dover.

 Neuenberger planned to compete in a full season run in 2004.
 With sponsorship from BG Products, Neuenberger made and ran the first five races of 2004.
 However, it did not go very well, as his best finish in that span was 33rd at Rockingham, hat race being the only one he finished.
 After not qualifying for two races with the team, Neuenberger made his final race of the season at Talladega, where he matched his best finish of the year, 33rd and had his best start, thirtieth.

 After Talladega, Neuenberger was diagnosed with cancer, and did not race for the rest of the year.

 Neuenberger was able to return to the track in what many consider a feel-good story.
 The MacDonald Motorsports No. 72 team invited him back to Daytona to drive the P4OT.com Chevy.
 Neuenberger jumped at the chance and enjoyed brief media limelight for his jump back to the track.
 After qualifying 37th, Neuenberger was running mid-pack before engine problems showed and he finished 38th.
 Means Racing wanted Neuenberger back as well.
 He would drive both races at Dover for the team, finishing 39th in both.
 Notably, in the fall, Neuenberger was involved in a thirteen-car pileup on lap two.
 His No. 52 Plan B Technologies Ford flipped twice before landing on all four wheels, allowing Neuenberger to drive away.

 In 2008, with sponsorship from Royal Farms, Neuenberger finished fourteenth at Talladega, his highest finishing position in the series.

-In 2009, he ran three more races for Means Racing, earning a best finish of 28th.
+In 2009, Neuenberger ran three more races for Means Racing, earning a best finish of 28th.

 In 2010, Neuenberger drove part-time in the No. 52 IHOP Chevrolet for Means in one race at Talladega.

 Neuenberger has not raced in the series since 2013 at Dover.